Why Investing in Employees’ Financial Well-Being Makes Good Business Sense

 Employees Benefit:

-• Improves overall financial well-being
+- Improve overall financial well-being

-• Shows importance of saving for retirement
+- Show importance of saving for retirement

-• Explains the importance of allocating assets to help reduce investment risk and withstand volatility in down markets
+- Explain the importance of allocating assets to help reduce investment risk and withstand volatility in down markets

-• Increases confidence in making financial decisions
+- Increase confidence in making financial decisions

-• Improves knowledge of fundamental investing strategies and how to pay for a child’s college education
+- Improve knowledge of fundamental investing strategies and how to pay for a child’s college education

-• Helps improve understanding of, participation in, and appreciation of employer-sponsored benefits
+- Help improve understanding of, participation in, and appreciation of employer-sponsored benefits

-• Supports access to voluntary benefits
+- Supports access to voluntary benefits

-• Encourages a focus on developing an overall lifetime financial program
+- Encourages a focus on developing an overall lifetime financial program

 Comprehensive Approach:

-• We have found that a comprehensive approach offers the most valuable educational experience.
+- We have found that a comprehensive approach offers the most valuable educational experience.
 It provides a broader context to help people set realistic goals and make sound financial decisions for their families.
 Participants will receive dynamic instruction about concepts and strategies – not specific financial products and services.
-The time-tested financial principles presented can be applied to a variety of financial situations.
+The time-tested financial principles presented can be applied to a variety of financial situations:

 Risk Management:

-• Safeguarding money and assets
+- Seeking to preserve money and assets

-• Protecting the family’s future
+- Planning the family’s future

-• Determining how much insurance is enough
+- Determining how much insurance is enough

 Cash Management:

-• Creating better cash flow
+- Seeking to create better cash flow

-• Understanding budgets
+- Understanding budgets

-• Managing debt
+- Managing debt

-• Building net worth
+- Building net worth

 Investment Concepts:

-• Assessing investment risk tolerance
+- Assessing investment risk tolerance

-• Avoiding common investment mistakes
+- Avoiding common investment mistakes

-• Reviewing investment options
+- Reviewing investment options

-• Funding a college education
+- Funding a college education

 Tax Management:

-• Assessing tax liability
+- Assessing tax liability

 Retirement Planning:

-• Calculating the cost of retirement
+- Calculating the cost of retirement

-• Utilizing retirement savings programs various sources of income
+- Utilizing retirement savings programs various sources of income

-• Preparing for a more comfortable retirement
+- Preparing for a more independent retirement

-• Avoiding penalties on retirement plan distributions and rollovers
+- Avoiding penalties on retirement plan distributions

 Estate Conservation:

-• Preserving more of an estate for heirs
+- Seeking to preserve more of an estate for heirs

-• Keeping an estate out of probate
+- Keeping an estate out of probate

-• Finding ways to reduce estate taxes
+- Finding ways to reduce estate taxes

-• Benefiting from trusts and charitable giving strategies
+- Benefiting from trusts and charitable giving strategies